How MYKI Works

 - Your keystrokes and mouse movements are not logged

-- We store a hashed version of the phone number you signed up with in order to allow you to restore your data to a new device along with the app version to support backwards compatibility.
+- We store an encrypted version of the phone number you signed up with in order to allow you to restore your data to a new device, to be able to send you notifications and to enable credential sharing between users.

-Myki only stores sensitive data locally across devices that you have Myki installed on.
+MYKI stores your password vault locally across devices that you have MYKI installed on.

-- Your vault is seamlessly synced P2P across Myki-enabled devices.
+Your vault is synced P2P across different MYKI applications.

 End-to-end encryption between devices that you have enrolled